Netspaces · 2022–2024

 The front-end became the platform.

-One backend serves every partner.
-Shared cloud functions and a single database answer each wallet, and an origin parameter threads every request back to the front-end that made it.
+The platform went white-label, and I was its principal architect.
+One backend serves every partner: shared cloud functions and a single database answer each wallet, and an origin parameter threads every request back to the front-end that made it.
 Each front-end loads a setup file carrying its client's theme.

 The theme file only works because of what sits under it.
-Drawing on my design-system years at Globo, I built the tokens in three tiers (global → semantic → component): components reference semantic roles, semantic roles resolve to a partner's values.
-A new brand changes token values, never components.
-Onboarding a partner wallet became configuration, not a rebuild.
+Drawing on my design-system years at Globo, I built the tokens in three tiers, so a component never names a color and a new brand only changes values.

 The result